Gon Freecss: Creation and development

 Togashi addressed Gon's personality during fight scenes; he scrapped Gon's sensitive nature and gave the manga a more entertaining aspect.
 Togashi feels glad he transformed Gon into the series' protagonist because he could deal with Gon's personality.
-Instead Togoshi gave Gon's calmness to the character Leorio.
+Instead Togashi gave Gon's calmness to the character Leorio.
 Togashi had the idea of having the characters' abilities connect with their personalities; Kurapika's chains are connected with his tragic backstory.
 Gon's abilities were also connected with his abilities and instincts.
 Originally, the series' plot would involve the use of trading cards as weapons.
 However, similarities with Kazuki Takahashi's Yu-Gi-Oh led to this being scrapped.
 Examples of fights using cards can be seen during the Greed Island story arc, in which Gon and Killua often use cards to cast magic spells.

 In the first animated adaptation of Hunter x Hunter by Nippon Animation, the staff was catching up to the printed adaptation and thus planned their own original ending.
 In this original scenario, Killua and Gon split after Kurapika's death while facing criminals, and there is a timeskip of 7 years until the final episode.
 In the final episode, a now adult Killua returns to Gon's home in Whale Island alongside his father under a job which would result in him killing Gon in the process.
 Upon being notified of this scenario, Togashi rejected the story and the 1999 television series instead ended with Kurapika's reunion with his friends which is followed in original video animations that follow the manga instead.
 In 2023, Togashi showed planned ending of the manga in a Japanese TV show.
 Following a time skip, years into the future, it features Gon's granddaughter Gin while the older Gon is absent from home.
 Togashi wanted to create a satisfying-enough conclusion so he would not have to resort to endings he called A, B, or C. Togashi stated the readers' reactions, but it reached mixed opinions from the audience.